50K PROFESSIONAL LAWN SERVICES LLC

 Step 5: Mix Cement

 Open a bag of concrete and put it in your wheel barrow.
 Water and mix until you get a muddy texture.
 Avoid over watering as this will weaken the concrete.
 Make sure to mix the concrete thoroughly using your spade before pouring in the hole.
+Should you have added an addition 6" of drain, make sure to put the gravel in first, then compact the gravel using a piece of wood for even footing.

 Industry Tip